sirusb/VIBES/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Welcome to the homepage of `VMC` package!

-This package computes clusters of biological significance from 20 species from vaginal microbiome.
+The `VMC` package computes clusters of biological significance from 20 species from vaginal microbiome.

-## Description

 The package works with three types of input data: matrix, dataframe and phyloseq.
 In case the provided object is a phyloseq the package